Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-8Jc_IDLBlyk.md

 ### Transcript

-> what did i have for lunch i had pasta for lunch i had uh i think i think it was ravioli what's the one with the pasta with like it's like a little pocket and it's like like cheese and [ __ ] inside is that ravioli i had that one yeah sad ravioli
+> what did i have for lunch i had pasta for lunch i had, i think i think it was ravioli what's the one with the pasta with like it's like a little pocket and it's like like cheese and [ __ ] inside is that ravioli i had that one yeah sad ravioli